-- Apple iOS 11 Safari Security Target, Version 1.0 [ST] - Apple iOS 11 Safari on iPhone and iPad Common Criteria Configuration Guide, Version 1.2 [AGD]
+- Apple iOS 12 Contacts Security Target, Version 1.1 [ST] - Apple iOS 12 Contacts on iPhone and iPad Common Criteria Configuration Guide, Version 1.1, [AGD]

-Any additional customer documentation provided with the product, or that is available online was not included in the scope of the evaluation and therefore should not to be relied upon when configuring or operating the device as evaluated.
-To use the product in the evaluated configuration, the product must be configured as specified in that guide.
-Consumers are encouraged to download the CC configuration guide from the NIAP website to ensure the device is configured as evaluated.
+To use the product in the evaluated configuration, the product must be configured as specified in those guides.
+Any additional customer documentation provided with the product, or that which may be available online was not included in the scope of the evaluation and therefore should not be relied upon to configure or operate the device in its evaluated configuration.
+Consumers are encouraged to download the CC configuration guides directly from the NIAP website to ensure the device is configured as evaluated.